ezesoft/xapi/readme.md

     python tutorial_1_connect_and_disconnet.py

-If you don't already have one installed, there are a number of excellent Python Integrated Development Envionrments (IDEs) available, such as [Visual Studio Code (VSCode)](https://code.visualstudio.com/) and [PyCharm](https://www.jetbrains.com/pycharm/).
+If you don't already have one installed, there are a number of excellent Python Integrated Development Environments (IDEs) available, such as [Visual Studio Code (VSCode)](https://code.visualstudio.com/) and [PyCharm](https://www.jetbrains.com/pycharm/).

 ## Tutorial 1: Connecting and Disconnecting